Volunteer in Guatemala!

 One of the greatest gifts I ever received was the opportunity to teach a neighborhood girl who was prevented from attending school to learn to read and write because of her physical disabilities – to be literate was something her parents had wanted to do, but were not able.
 Receiving letters from her in the following years touched me in ways that words cannot describe.
 Volunteering at UPAVIM and living in the community is an experience that I will never forget.

 Volunteers live in modest rooms with an outdoor living area and garden on the roof of UPAVIM’s building.
-There is also a fully equipped kitchen.
+There is also a fully equipped kitchen and wifi.
 The roof is a place for volunteers to relax and unwind after work, whether by reading, skyping family, or socializing.
-Over the years volunteers have worked in the tutoring center, English program, the medical center, and crafts depending on our needs.
+Over the years, volunteers have worked in a variety of programs including the After-School Tutoring Center, English program, or with the Artisan Crafts program- depending on our needs and the volunteer's interest.

 Although most volunteers have had few problems, others have been robbed or harassed both in and out of the community.
 As in any urban environment suffering from many social ills, crime does happen in La Esperanza.
 UPAVIM’s building is locked and surrounded by a wall and barbed wire.
 Volunteers are asked to use common sense concerning their safety.